Dartmoor

 Dartmoor has also inspired a number of artists and writers, such as Sir Arthur Conan Doyle in The Hound of the Baskervilles, Eden Phillpotts, Beatrice Chase, Agatha Christie and the Reverend Sabine Baring-Gould.

 We are currently in the process of updating this page for Dartmoor.
-If you would like to contribute material or pictures to this, please email us
+If you would like to contribute material or pictures to this, please email us.

-holiday accommodation, from high quality hotels near Dartmoor, to nearby Dartmoor bed and breakfasts and guest houses.
+In the meantime, please just click on the links below for the full range of holiday accommodation, from high quality hotels near Dartmoor, to nearby Dartmoor bed and breakfasts and guest houses.
 There are also a good range of self-catering cottages around Dartmoor.
 There is a wide range of attractions, places to eat and other activities to suit all tastes in and around Dartmoor.

 Lovetoescape.com aims to provide a one-stop shop for holiday makers by providing easy an easy to use directory and information portal for all types of holiday accommodation and attractions in the UK.